phrohdoh/oraide/README.md

 # `oraide`

-A collection of tools with the aim of lowering the barrier to entry for -based game development.
+A collection of tools with the aim of lowering the barrier to entry for OpenRA-based game development.

 ## License